philipp-andelfinger/VecSimGradPADS25/README.md

-Source code for the experiments in the paper "Slight Stochastic Shifts Suffice: Cross-Trajectory Vectorized Estimation of Simulation Gradients", submitted to ACM SIGSIM PADS'25
+Source code for the experiments in the paper "Slight Stochastic Shifts Suffice: Cross-Trajectory Vectorized Estimation of Simulation Gradients", accepted at ACM SIGSIM PADS'25

 vfloat types and vectorized nested branching via predication are implemented in 'vfloat.hpp'.